Kwajalein Atoll: Other large islands

 Roi-Namur is the northernmost island in the atoll, located some distance north of Kwajalein.
 It has several radar installations and a small residential community of unaccompanied US personnel who deal with missions support and radar tracking.
 It also has a number of Japanese bunkers and buildings from World War II which are preserved in good condition.
 Roi-Namur used to be four islands: Roi, Namur, Enedrikdrik (Ane-dikdik), and Kottepina.
-Roi and Namur were joined by a causeway built by forced laborers working under the Japanese military; it was filled with sand that was dredged from the lagoon by both the Japanese and later American administration between 1940–1945.
+Roi and Namur were joined by a causeway built by forced laborers working under the Japanese military; it was filled with sand that was dredged from the lagoon by both the Japanese and later American administration between 1940 and 1945.
 After the war, the resulting conjoined islands were renamed Roi-Namur.
 There is a significant indigenous Marshall Islander workforce that commutes to Roi-Namur from the nearby island of Ennubirr, much like workers commute from Ebeye to Kwajalein.
 These workers are badged and have limited access to the island, although access is granted for islanders who need to use the air terminal to fly to Kwajalein.